cockroachdb/docs/src/current/v23.1/row-level-ttl.md

 - Issuing batched [`DELETE`](delete.html) statements for the expired rows.
 - As part of the above process, deciding how many rows to [`SELECT`](select-clause.html) and [`DELETE`](delete.html) at once in each of the above queries.
 - Running the SQL queries described above in parallel as [background jobs](show-jobs.html).
 - To minimize the performance impact on foreground application queries, the background deletion queries are rate limited; they are also submitted at a lower priority level using the [admission control system](admission-control.html).
+When foreground traffic increases, CockroachDB will reduce the resources allocated to TTL deletes to handle the foreground traffic.
+When foreground traffic decreases, CockroachDB will increase the resources allocated to TTL deletes.

 The process above is conceptually similar to the process described by [Batch delete on an indexed column](bulk-delete-data.html#batch-delete-on-an-indexed-column), except that Row-Level TTL is built into CockroachDB, so it saves you from having to write code to manage the process from your application and/or external job processing framework, including tuning the rate and performance of your background queries so they don't affect foreground application query performance.